On coordinatization of mathematics: Introduction

 \subsection{History and the current state}

-Humans have always been involved in mental activities now called mathematics - mental operations on abstract notions having numerical, geometrical or physical origin and logical implications involving these objects.
-In this paper we use the term ``implication'' to denote also ``inference'' and ``consequence''.
 The usefulness and the exceptional role of mathematics have been best expressed by the hypothetical Pythagorean saying "all is number" which asserts that all physical objects, systems and processes may be precisely mathematically modelled using numerical constructions.
 Using a philosophical point of view and language mathematics can be thought as a universal epistemological framework created by the human intellect in order to justify knowledge or to perform justification/regress steps, see Pollock (1975), for knowledge from various areas in a uniform way.